UCF/Pegasus-Theme/readme.markdown

 ## Custom Taxonomies

 * Issue - grouping mechanism for stories.
-Note that the slugs for these are reverse of the Issue post type slugs and need to be entered manually upon creation.
+Note that the slugs for these must match their equivalent Issue post slug exactly.

 ## Short Codes